Design & Technology

 We want Design and Technology to be an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems, within a variety of contexts, considering their own and others’ needs, wants and values.

-• To deliver programmes of study for Key Stages 1 and 2 of the National Curriculum in Design and Technology;
+• To deliver programmes of study for EYFS, Key Stages 1 and 2 of the National Curriculum in Design and Technology;

 • To develop imaginative thinking in children and to enable them to talk about what they like and dislike when designing and making;